ayush-jaipuriar/PosessionStats/README.md

 Version 8: Saturday wont be considered for streaks.
 Version 9: Posession Stats will be the only criteria for day won or lost.
 Increased win criteria to 85%.
 Day name will also be mentioned in the file name.

+Note : Due to hardware unavailability was unable to post changes for a few months.
+It has been fixed now.
+Expect daily updates.

 LeetCode Streak / Udemy Streak = 0
-Headspace Streak = 7
+Headspace Streak = 0
 Peak Streak = 0
-Possession Streak = 8
+Possession Streak = 0
-Current Win Streak = 8
+Current Win Streak = 0

 Max Possession Streak = 8